Skip to main content

 Every business owner should file a W-2 form detailing the amount of taxes they withhold for each employee.
 Employers use this data to file the state and federal taxes.

-A copy of completed W-2 form must be sent to the employee as well as the IRS to maintain tax compliance.
+A copy of completed W-2 form must be sent to the employee as well as the SSA to maintain tax compliance.

 When should the payer use Form W-2?

-A payer should use W-2 form if they are hiring an employee on payroll.
+A payer should use the W-2 form if they hire an employee on payroll.
 To classify a worker as an employee, you can ask a few questions:

 • Do they have fixed working arrangements?